Overview

 Identity theft can impact more than just your credit or finances.
 Fraud victims often report feeling sad or ashamed, and can experience stress, anxiety, or even depression.

-According to the World Health Organization, mental health problems including dementia and depression are often under-diagnosed in older adults — which may make seniors more susceptible to scams, or make the recovery process particularly painful.
+According to a 2023 survey by the Identity Theft Resource Center, 47 percent of victims experience sleep problems as a result of their incident, and nearly a quarter experience panic and anxiety attacks.
+The World Health Organization also says that mental health problems including dementia and depression are often under-diagnosed in older adults—which may make seniors more susceptible to scams or make the recovery process particularly painful.

 The mental and emotional impact of fraud on older adults